violetajurgens/emg-controlled-bionic-hand/README.md

 2. **Linear Discriminant Analysis (LDA)** — distinguishes between **FLEXION** and **EXTENSION** using the six extracted features: MAV, RMS, and WL from both channels.
 Before training, these features are standardized so that differences in numerical scale do not influence the classifier.
 Unlike more complex machine-learning methods, LDA does not require a very large training dataset, making it suitable for a short calibration procedure.

 To evaluate the calibration, leave-one-repetition-out cross-validation is used.
 After classification, a 2-out-of-3 voting system reduces the effect of occasional incorrect predictions: at least two of the three most recent predictions must agree on FLEXION or EXTENSION before a CLOSE or OPEN command is produced; otherwise, the command remains HOLD.
-If the required accuracy is reached, the trained classifier and its calibration parameters are saved in bionic_hand_classifier.mat for use by the real-time control program.
+If the required accuracy is reached, the trained classifier and its calibration parameters are saved in bionic_hand_classifier.mat.

 ## Bionic hand mechanical design and operation